 One-Page Sites have a navigation menu that scrolls down to display screens of content instead of loading new pages.
 They present a limited amount of information, typically ending with a simple contact form.
 As these are really just small brochure sites presented in a novel way, they are priced as for brochure websites.

 Landing Pages are highly-focused one-page sites with no navigation menu.
 They present the absolute essentials about what you offer, with a single, clear “Call To Action”.
 Many landing pages offer freebies (“lead magnets”) in return for newsletter sign-ups.
 I build landing pages from just £300.

 Editable Basic Websites

-Search engines promote frequently-updated sites, so even if you only want a basic website with a limited number of webpages, being able to do those updates yourself offers a big commercial advantage.
-They do require more maintenance, however – so I build these on my Managed Hosting package.
-Basic editable sites start at just £900.
+Search engines promote frequently-updated sites, so even if you only want a basic website with a limited number of webpages, being able to do those updates yourself offers a big advantage.
+Such websites do require more maintenance, however – so I build these on my Managed Hosting package.
+Editable basic websites start at just £900.